WrightonLabCSU/prodigal-recoding/README.md

 ### Getting Started

-Prodigal consists of a single binary, which is provided for Linux, Mac OS X, and Windows with each official release.
-You can also install from source (you will need Cygwin or MinGW on Windows) as follows:

 Depending on future development, pre-built binaries may be provided as part of official releases.
 However, Prodigal can always be built from source (note that on Windows, Cygwin or MinGW will be required):